15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 The Lancaster Hotel

-For the ultimate in Houston luxury, book yourself into one of the luxurious rooms at The Lancaster Hotel.
-Marked as a Texas Historical Landmark, this boutique hotel charms with golden chandeliers, spiral staircases, and towering columns.
+For the ultimate in Houston luxury, I suggest booking yourself into one of the luxurious rooms at The Lancaster Hotel.
+I’m totally charmed by this boutique hotel, marked as a Texas Historical Landmark, with its golden chandeliers, spiral staircases, and towering columns.
 Before settling down for the evening, enjoy an innovative meal at the on-site bistro, Cultivated F+B.

 Enjoy this article?
 Pin it for later!